mrWh1te/Botmation/README.md

 # Advanced Techniques

-There's more you can do with Botmation, given the composable nature of `BotAction`'s.
-For starters, `BotAction`'s have an optional param, yet to be mentioned that's part of a higher order system called `injects`.
+There's a lot more you can do with Botmation, given the composable nature of `BotAction`'s.
+For starters, `BotAction`'s have an optional param, yet to be mentioned that's part of a higher order system, called `injects`.

 Injects
 -------